Video: How I Married Bola Tinubu and Promise He Made to My Father, Remi Opens Up

 She recalled:

-“But with my husband it was quite different, it was my sister that introduced to Tinubu.
+“But with my husband it was quite different, it was my sister that introduced me to Tinubu.
 One of the things that was really profound for me was when we both went home to see my dad.
 My dad asked if he was a Muslim.
 It was the first time I would know that such thing was a big deal.”

-The First Lady further explained that her father had expressed concern about whether her husband’s faith would affect her ability to practise Christianity.
+The first lady further explained that her father had expressed concern about whether her husband’s faith would affect her ability to practise Christianity.
 According to her, Bola Tinubu reassured her father by making a clear promise.

 She said: